 And if I can help make that happen in some small way, I'll feel like my time on earth was well spent.

 As far as I can tell, that's my story.
 What's yours?

 (By the way, Tribe Writers is opening again soon.
-I’ll be sharing more about it in the next week.
-But for now, I’d love for you to consider if it’d be a good fit for you, and if you’d be good for it.)
+For now, I'd love for you to consider if it'd be a good fit for you, and if you'd be good for it.)